atomisthq/docs/docs/automations/commands.md

 #### How they're populated

-In Slack, when someone types "@atomist do my thing" (or whatever intent you defined in the @CommandHandler annotation), they'll be prompted in a thread to for each required parameter.
+In Slack, when someone types "@atomist do my thing" (or whatever intent you defined in the @CommandHandler annotation), they'll be prompted in a thread to supply a value for each required parameter.
 Then they get to review all the parameter values and click or type Submit.
 If there are no required parameters, your command will be invoked right away.

 TODO: picture of parameter thread

 callout: You can supply parameters in one line with name-value pairs like: `@atomist do my thing buildId=42`.
 If you supply all the required parameters, the command will be invoked right away.

-In Slack buttons, the automation creating the button can supply as many parameters as its knows[LINK].
+In Slack buttons, the automation creating the button can supply as many parameters as it knows[LINK].
 Whoever clicks the button will be prompted for any required parameters that weren't part of the button definition.

 In the dashboard, each parameter is a form field.
 [TODO: picture]